 Section 2.4 of the Enterprise Mobile Device Policy has been updated to the following:

 We have recently seen an increase in the number of phishing messages being sent to State of Utah employees.
-The Department of Technology Services has partnered with MS-ISAC to help raise security awareness.
+The Division of Technology Services has partnered with MS-ISAC to help raise security awareness.
 Please take a few minutes and read the How to Spot Phishing Messages Like a Pro article from the Center for Internet Security June Newsletter.

 - If it seems too good to be true, it probably is